vrcAlbert/documentation-api/source/javascript/nosTabs.rst

 	Add a new tab, even if an existing has the same URL.

 	:param mixed tab: JSON definition of tab.

+		:url: Required.
+Tab URL.
+		:iframe: If true, open tab in an iframe.
+Default ``false``.
+		:label: Tab label.
+		:labelDisplay: If false, don't display the label, only the icon.
+Default ``true``.
+		:iconUrl: Icon URL.
+		:iconSize: Icon size in pixel (square icon).
+Default 16.

 	:param string position: Position of the new tab.
 Can be ``end``, ``before`` or ``after`` the current tab (compared to the tab where is the DOM element in jQuery).

 	.. code-block:: js